Help Center> Server Migration Service> FAQs> Product Consultation> How Do I Configure Data Compression for a Linux Block-Level Migration?

 Specify the size of a single data cache node.
 The value must be an integer ranging from 1 to 8.
 The default value is 4.

 Data compression occupies a large amount of CPU resources.
-When you enable it, you need to consider the actual resource usage of the source server to prevent services on it from being affected.
+If you enable this function, you need to consider the actual resource usage of the source server to prevent services on it from being affected.
 For details about the default resource usage, see How Many Resources Will Be Used for a Linux Block-Level Migration?

 Modifying Advanced Options

-You can modify advanced migration options for tasks in which the target servers have been configured but the migration is not started, those have been paused, and those in which the full migration is complete and incremental synchronizations are to be performed.
-After locating such a task, choose More > Set Migration Limits in the Operation column to modify the settings of Data Compression, Compression Threads, and Cache Node Size.
+You can only modify the advanced migration options if a task has the target server configured but is not started, is paused, or is waiting to execute an incremental synchronization.
+After locating the task, in the Operation column, choose More > Manage Migration Settings > Configure Advanced Options.
+Then you can modify the settings of Data Compression, Compression Threads, and Cache Node Size.

 Product Consultation FAQs